 Effective User Name

 Gateway account used for accessing Power BI cloud service to on-premises SSAS Tabular.
-However, this account by itself isn’t enough for the data retrieval.
-The gateway then passes the EffectiveUserName from Power BI to on-premises SSAS Tabular, and the result of the query will be returned based on the access of EffectiveUserName account to SSAS Tabular database and model.
+However, this account by itself isn’t enough for data retrieval.
+The gateway then passes the EffectiveUserName from Power BI to on-premises SSAS Tabular, and the result of the query will be returned based on the access of the EffectiveUserName account to the SSAS Tabular database and model.

 Your SSAS Tabular is part of a domain (it should be actually because that’s how Live connection works), and that domain might be the domain that your Power BI user account is.
-If you are using same domain user for Power BI account, then you can skip this step.
-If you have separate Power BI user account than the domain account for SSAS Tabular, then you have to set the UPN Mapping.
+If you are using the same domain user for the Power BI account, then you can skip this step.
+If you have a separate Power BI user account than the domain account for SSAS Tabular, then you have to set the UPN Mapping.

 UPN Mapping in simple definition will map Power BI accounts to your local on-premises SSAS Tabular domain accounts.
 Because in my example I don’t use the same domain account for my Power BI account, so I set up UPN as below.

-Then in Mapping pane, I create a new mapping that map my Power BI user account to firstname.lastname@example.org, which is my local domain for SSAS Tabular server.
+Then in the Mapping pane, I create a new mapping that map my Power BI user account to firstname.lastname@example.org, which is my local domain for SSAS Tabular server.

 Now with this username mapping, email@example.com will be passed as EffectiveUserName to the SSAS Tabular.

 Another type of Live connection is to connect to a dataset published in the Power BI service.
 This dataset will be treated as an SSAS instance.
 The dataset in the Power BI service is hosted in a shared Azure Analysis Services (AAS) cloud environment.
 When you connect to it from Power BI Desktop, it is like connecting to an instance of SSAS with a live connection.